-BRETT ORRISON / FOUNDER
+BRETT ORRISON / EXECUTIVE DIRECTOR

-SAM DOUGLAS / SPACEFLIGHT TV / DEVELOPMENT / CONTENT CREATION
+SAM DOUGLAS / SPACEFLIGHT TV / DEVELOPMENT

 BRYAN RICHIE / DIRECTOR OF ARTIST RELATIONS